open-telemetry/oteps/text/0097-log-data-model.md

 Type: string.

-Description: the severity text (also known as log level).
-This is an optional field and is the original string representation as it is known at the source.
+Description: severity text (also known as log level).
+This is the original string representation of the severity as it is known at the source.
 If this field is missing and `SeverityNumber` is present then the short name that corresponds to the `SeverityNumber` may be used as a substitution.
+This field is optional.

 #### Field: `SeverityNumber`

 Type: number.

 Description: numerical value of the severity, normalized to values described in this document.
-This is an optional field.
+This field is optional.

 `SeverityNumber` is an integer number.
 Smaller numerical values correspond to less severe events (such as debug events), larger numerical values correspond to